-When you register NOW you will also get a bonus one hour call with Jason Mefford for free when you complete your certification (a $500 value) along with the other bonuses listed below.
+When you register NOW you will also get a bonus coaching call with Jason Mefford for free when you complete your certification (a $500 value) along with the other bonuses listed below worth $5,000.

-Where do you learn how to be a successful CAE other than the school of hard knocks?
+Where do you learn how to be a successful CAE other than the school of hard knocks by learning from mistakes?

 Until now, there has not been a place.
 That changes today.